RobinaMirbahar/Python-Learning-Assistant/README.md

-# 🤖 Gemini Chatbot Template
+# 🤖 Gemini Python Learning Assistant

 A simple and powerful chatbot built using **Google's Gemini API** and **Streamlit**.
 This project demonstrates how to integrate **Gemini Pro** into a Streamlit app for interactive AI conversations.